ypinhsuan/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete-student`, `delete-student x` (where x is larger than the size of student list)<br>
       Expected: No student is deleted.
 Error details shown in the status message.

-1. Deleting a lesson

-   1. Prerequisites: List all classes using the `list-class` command.
-The first class contains at least one lesson.

-   1. Test case: `delete-lesson c\1 l\1`<br>
-      Expected: First lesson in first class has been deleted from the list.
-Details of the deleted lesson shown in the status message.

-   1. Test case: `delete-lesson c\1 l\0`<br>
-      Expected: No lesson is deleted.
-Error details shown in the status message.

-   1. Other incorrect delete commands to try: `delete-lesson`, `delete-lesson x` (where x is larger than the number of lesson in a specific class)<br>
-      Expected: No lesson is deleted.
-Error details shown in the status message.

-### Displaying a student's statistics

-1. Displaying a student's statistics

-   1. Prerequisites: List all classes and students using the `list` command.
-Using default tutor's pet data.

-   1. Test case: `stats c\1 s\1`<br>
-      Expected: Statistics for the first student in the first class of the student list and class list respectively found.
-Details of the statistics shown in the status message.

-   1. Test case: `stats c\1 s\4`<br>
-      Expected: Statistics not found.
-Reason stated in the status message.

-   1. Other incorrect display stats commands to try: `stats c\1 s\a`, `stats c\1 s\x`, `...` (where x is larger than the size of student list)<br>
-      Expected: Statistics not found.
-Error details shown in the status message.

-### Displaying a lesson's venue

-1. Displaying a lesson's venue

-   1. Prerequisites: List all classes using the `list-class` command.
-Using default tutor's pet data.

-   1. Test case: `display-venue c\1 l\1`<br>
-      Expected: Venue for the first lesson in the first class of the class list found.
-Details of the venue shown in the status message.

-   1. Test case: `display-venue c\1 l\2`<br>
-      Expected: Venue not found.
-Error details shown in the status message.

-   1. Other incorrect display venue commands to try: `display-venue c\1 l\a`<br>
-      Expected: Venue not found.
-Error details shown in the status message.

 ### Editing a class

 1. Editing a class